paulhibbitts/using-docsify-this/README.md

 ## Docsify-This + GitHub or Codeberg Markdown Files

-To fully leverage the benefits of version control, and potentially collaboration using an optional 'Edit this Page' link, store your Docsify-This Markdown pages within a GitHub or Codeberg repository and use an app such as GitHub Desktop to push/pull changes
+To fully leverage the benefits of version control, and potentially collaboration using an optional "Edit this Page" link, store your Docsify-This Markdown pages within a GitHub or Codeberg repository and use an app such as GitHub Desktop to push/pull changes

 ### Setting up GitHub Desktop